-Begin by having a conversation with the incoming faculty director Dan Edelstein and/or associate director Dayo Mitchell (email both).
+Begin by having a conversation with the SIS deputy faculty director Lisa Surwillo and/or associate director Dayo Mitchell (email both).
 At any point in the year, we are happy to discuss possibilities for the next 1 to 3 years.
 Many SoCo classes repeat from year to year, but we typically add 3-5 new courses each year.
 Questions to consider: